MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 **Context**

-For keeping a trimmed copy current, there is no need to maintain a local copy of the full database at all.
+If the trimmed file is all you keep, you never need the full database sitting on disk.

 **Intent**